konflux-ci/release-service-catalog/tasks/extract-index-image/README.md

 |------|-------------|----------|---------------|
 | inputDataFile | File to read json data from | No | - |

+## Changes in 0.4.0
+- This version now produces a result that contains the list of digests found in the manifest list for each arch
+- This result is called `indexImageDigests`

 ## Changes since 0.2.0
 - Updated hacbs-release/release-utils image to reference redhat-appstudio/release-service-utils image instead